Death (metal band): Legacy and influence

 Death is considered to be both a pioneering force in death metal, and one of the most influential bands in the history of heavy metal in general.
 Dom Lawson of Metal Hammer wrote, "few could dispute that Chuck Schuldiner and Death towered over the entire scene for the entirety of their all-too-brief existence."
 Eli Enis at Revolver wrote, "With each album, from 1987 debut Scream Bloody Gore to their 1998 swansong The Sound of Perseverance, Schuldiner and Co. delivered songs that not only defined the genre, but helped push it into its most progressive and exciting realms."
 Blabbermouth wrote "each of Death's seven studio albums can be seen as both a fully-realized milestone in metal history, and a transition point leading into a future few could envision at the time."
 Dom Lawson of Metal Hammer wrote, "[Death] were always a couple of steps ahead of the game and audibly, thrillingly devoted to pushing extreme metal into uncharted territory."
 Scream Bloody Gore is widely regarded as the first death metal album.
 Death is also now recognized as one of the most acclaimed music groups of all time, held in high praise by critics, metal musicians, and fans.

 Many bands cited Death as an influence such as Obituary, Hail of Bullets, Meshuggah, Baroness, Cormorant, Fear Factory, Revocation, Exhumed, Obscura, Cynic, Opeth, the Dillinger Escape Plan, Suicide Silence, Mastodon, Gojira and System of a Down.
 Kelly Schaefer of Atheist stated that Schuldiner's spirit of competition inspired the band to pursue innovation in the death metal genre themselves.
 George "Corpsegrinder" Fisher of Cannibal Corpse said that Schuldiner "inspired [him] to become death metal singer."

 Death's influence extends beyond the death metal genre.
 Corey Taylor of Slipknot has cited Death as an important influence.
 Herman Li and all the members of DragonForce have expressed their appreciation for Death, and covered "Evil Dead" on their album "Reaching Into Infinity", saying they consider the band "legendary".

 In January 2001, Mahyar Dean, an Iranian musician, wrote Death, a book about Death and Schuldiner, and released it in Iran.
 The book includes bilingual lyrics and many articles about the band.
 The book was sent from the site keepers of emptywords.org to Schuldiner, who in his words was "truly blown away and extremely honored by the obvious work and devotion he put into bringing the book to life".
 A documentary entitled Death by Metal was released in 2016.
+That same year, the staff of Loudwire named them the tenth-best metal band of all time.